-- 59 The assets (related to standard functionality) to be protected are - the User Data, - the Security IC Embedded Software stored and in operation, - the security services provided by the TOE for the Security IC Embedded Software. - The user (consumer) of the TOE places value upon the assets related to high-level security concerns: - SC1 integrity of User Data of the Composite TOE, - SC2 confidentiality of User Data and of the Composite TOE being stored in the TOE's protected memory areas, - SC3 correct operation of the security services provided by the TOE for the Security IC Embedded Software. - The Security IC may not distinguish between User Data which are public known or kept confidential.
+- 69 The assets (related to standard functionality) to be protected are - the User Data of the Composite TOE, - the Security IC Embedded Software stored and in operation,, - the security services provided by the TOE for the Security IC Embedded Software. - 70 The user (consumer) of the TOE places value upon the assets related to high-level security concerns: - SC1 integrity of user data of the Composite TOE, - SC2 confidentiality of user data of the Composite TOE being stored in the TOE's protected memory areas, - SC3 correct operation of the security services provided by the TOE for the Security IC Embedded Software.